zio/zio/docs/howto/migrate/migration-guide.md

 ### ZState

-`ZState` is a new data type that the ZIO 2.0 introduced:
+`ZState` is a new data type that ZIO 2.0 introduced:

 ```scala
 sealed trait ZState[S] {